MCT-master/mct-master.github.io/_posts/2019-02-11-SpaghettiPlayer.md

 So from this day my project developed in a new direction, but it was definitely related to my previous player.
 The difference between the two players was that the previous one used sliders to control filter, the new one used the mouse.
 The new player also had a delay effect, controlled by on and off buttons.

 One can say that I've almost started on building my code up from the beginning, but not entirely.
 I think I've learned a lot today, crossed a threshold perhaps.
-While yesterday I understood the if/else statement and was able to implement it in my own code, today I understood how to assign different buttons to differnt effects and make it work.
+While yesterday I understood the if/else statement and was able to implement it in my own code, today I understood how to assign different buttons to different effects and make it work.

 I used a lot of time to try to make a volume knob to my "new" project.
 By this point, I still hadn't figured out how, and I was wondering if I had to give it up and start on merging my two projects together to one project.